harel-cohen/dominoes/README.md

 # dominos
-A little dominos game - a small HyperSkills project
+A little dominoes game - a small HyperSkills project